dndydon/ParticleTracker/README.md

 ## Installation

+Currently, just clone the repo and open the Xcode project.
+Future dependencies will use:
 - [Swift Package Manager](https://swift.org/package-manager/):

 Platform requirements are not yet confirmed.
 We could potentially distribute code to be built and run on Linux, Mac, or someday Windows machines.
 And iOS, if appropriate.